FSUMinho/website_v2/README.md

 ## Build and Deployment

 Build and deployment automated with GitHub Actions.
-Just push the changes to the main branch.
+Just push the changes to the main branch. <br>
+The developer builds for preview are made on Netify